Semiotics: Sign, Signifier, Signified

 What is Semiotics?

-Semiotics is the study of symbolic thinking; it explores how humans use and interpret signs and symbols to communicate, to learn, and to develop knowledge.
+Semiotics is the study of signs and symbols, as well as their use and interpretation.
+Semiotics explores how humans use and interpret signs and symbols to communicate, to learn, and to develop knowledge.

 Key Concepts: Communication; Symbolic Thinking; Textual Research; Textual Analysis; Symbol Analyst.